Trump's Syria threat dismissed on streets of Damascus

 The government's recapture of rebel-held areas heralds the resumption of normal life.
 People in the capital say this is more important than Trump's threats.

-Asked how people feel about the fate of those in Eastern Ghouta, tens of thousands of whom have been displaced, the same man in his mid-twenties appeared defensive.
+Asked how people feel about the fate of those in Eastern Ghouta, tens of thousands of whom have been displaced, the same man in his mid-20s appeared defensive.

 "I wish the media would stop making it seem like we don't care about the people of Ghouta.
 It's not us vs them.
 They are part of us," he said.